 At 12:54, the court broke for lunch

-SK Jain resumed arguments on behalf of the Nirmohi Akhara.
-He took the bench through the relevant issues in the Allahabad High Court 2010 judgment.
+Sr. Adv.
+S.K.
+Jain resumed arguments on behalf of the Nirmohi Akhara in the afternoon session.
+He took the bench through some issues before the Allahabad High Court 2010 judgment.

-On the question of suit 3 (Nirmohi Akhara's suit) having exceeded the statute of limitations, he cited Justice Khan's opinion from the 2010 Allahabad High Court judgment: suits 3, 4 and 5 are not barred by limitation.
+On the question of Nirmohi Akhara's suit having exceeded the statute of limitations, he cited Justice Khan's opinion from the 2010 Allahabad High Court judgment, which clearly stated that suits 3 (Nirmohi Akhara), 4 (Sunni Waqf Board) and 5 (Ram Lala) are not barred by limitation.

-SK Jain then submitted that the Allahabad High Court did not decide on the issue of whether the suit fails maintainability for failing to join the necessary defendants.
+Sr. Adv.
+SK Jain then submitted that the Allahabad High Court did not decide on the issue of whether the suit is not maintainable for failing to join certain necessary defendants.

-Chief Justice Gogoi then asked what relief was in suit 5.
-Suit 5 was filed on behalf of Ram Lalla Virajman, the idol, and the Shri Ram Janmsthan.
-SK Jain submitted that the relief granted was the one third title divsion.
-They were guaranteed the dome and the Sita Rasoi.
-SK Jain focused on Justice Sharm's opinion, wherein Ram Lall was held a legal entity, capable of holding land.
+Chief Justice Gogoi asked about relief sought for in suit 5, filed on behalf of Ram Lalla Virajman, the idol, and the Shri Ram Janmsthan.
+Sr. Adv.
+S.K.
+Jain submitted that the relief granted was a one-third title divsion, being the dome and the Sita Rasoi.
+SK Jain focused on Justice Sharma's opinion in the Allahabad High Court judgment, wherein Ram Lala was held to be a legal entity, capable of holding land.

-Then SK Jain spoke on issue 14 in the Allahabad High Court's judgment: is the suit maintainable as a plaint?
-SK Jain submitted that Justice Sharma said yes, but Justice Agarwal said no.
+Sr. Adv.
+S.K.
+Jain addressed whether the suit was maintainable as a plaint, which was issue 14 before the Allahabad High Court.
+He submitted that Justice Sharma had said yes, but Justice Agarwal said no.

-Justice DY Chandrachud stated that under Article 142 of the 1908 Act, one has to prove either dispossession or discontinuation of possession.
-SK Jain submitted that the akhara was first in possession until it gave it up to the government receiver under court orders.
-Justice Chandrachud responded stating that disposession implies involuntariness.
-SK Jain responded by stating that the property was taken away from the akhara after the 1950 order.
+Justice D.Y.
+Chandrachud stated that under Article 142 of the 1908 Act, one has to prove either dispossession or discontinuation of possession.
+Sr. Adv.
+S.K.
+Jain submitted that the Nirmohi Akhara was in possession until it gave it up possession to the Government Receiver under court orders.
+Justice Chandrachud responded by stating that disposession implies 'involuntariness', to which Sr. Adv.
+S.K.
+Jain stated that the property was taken away from the Nirmohi Akhara after the 1950 order.

-Chief Justice Gogoi reiterated, does this amount to disposession?
+Chief Justice Gogoi reiterated his question as to whether this amounted to disposession.
 With this, the bench rose for the day.